 Solid financial foundation

-Starting a mechanic shop or an auto repair shop requires capital.
-It’s important to know the startup costs of a car repair shop before you dive in headfirst.
+Starting an auto repair shop requires capital.
+It’s important to know the average startup costs of a car repair shop before you dive in headfirst.
 A lack of financial planning has seen many small businesses fail within the first few years since their establishment.

 It’s also important that you’re realistic about your total cost and revenue so that nothing surprises you when starting your automotive business.
 It’s also important to factor in your automotive repair shop insurance costs, too, since this investment can protect your finances.

-There are hundreds of details that you have to consider before starting your mechanic shop.
-We’ve made it easier for you and listed down all the important steps, from planning and licensing to becoming a profitable mechanic shop.
+There are hundreds of details that you have to consider before starting your auto shop.
+We’ve made it easier for you and listed down all the important steps, from planning and licensing to becoming a profitable auto repair shop.

 Step 1: Create a detailed business plan